-(A) The regular and basic hourly rate of pay shall be determined and computed by taking the employee's annual salary and then dividing by the scheduled annual hours of duty to which the employee is assigned.
-For 24-hour shift employees, the average work week is fifty-six (56) hours and the annual hours worked are 2,920.

-(B) The overtime rate shall be paid for all overtime hours worked at the rate of one and one-half (1-1/2) times the employee's basic hourly rate.
+- (A) The regular and basic hourly rate of pay shall be determined and computed by taking the employee's annual salary and then dividing by the scheduled annual hours of duty to which the employee is assigned.
+For 24-hour shift employees, the average work week is fifty-one and one half (51.5) hours and the annual hours worked are 2680. - (B) The overtime rate shall be paid for all overtime hours worked at the rate of one and one-half (1-1/2) times the employee's basic hourly rate.
 However, the overtime rate to be paid for all regularly scheduled and worked hours in excess of 212 in the work cycle of 28 days is the half-time rate (.5 times the employee's basic hourly rate).